tastypackets/x12-parser/README.md

 https://tastypackets.github.io/x12-parser/

 ## x12
-JavaScript EDI Parser that uses datastreams
+JavaScript EDI Parser that uses data streams

 ## Notes
 **All items below this are only for beta / development and will be replaced with proper documentation for release.**
-This lib does not enforce 2 charector segment & componenet names, it simply increments the number.
-For example `ISA01` would be `ISA1` in the output object and `ISA10` would still be `ISA10`.
-Similarly components such as `SVC01-01` would be `SVC1-1`.
+This lib does not enforce 2-character segment & component names, it simply increments the number.
+For example, `ISA01` would be `ISA1` in the output object and `ISA10` would still be `ISA10`.
+Similarly, components such as `SVC01-01` would be `SVC1-1`.

-If this becomes an issue for processing the 2 charector enforcement can be added, however it was dropped to reduce processing of each segment name.
+If this becomes an issue for processing the 2-character enforcement can be added, however it was dropped to reduce processing of each segment name.

 ## Validation
 TODO

 ## Grouping
-The grouping stage is another transform stream, it is designed to help grouop unbounded loops in the X12 files.
+The grouping stage is another transform stream, it is designed to help group unbounded loops in the X12 files.

 You must provide it a list of groups and what indicates the start / stop of a loop.
 If the loop in unbounded the stop is `null`.